-The Sentry SDK captures errors, exceptions, crashes, and generally anything that goes wrong in your application in real-time.
-Once captured, the SDK will enrich the error data with contextual information that it grabs from the application's runtime and send all this data as an event to your Sentry account.
+The Sentry SDK captures errors, exceptions, crashes, transactions, and generally anything that goes wrong in your application in real-time.
+Once captured, the SDK enriches the data with contextual information that it gets from the application's runtime and sends all this data as an event to your Sentry account.

 While Sentry adds a lot of this contextual data by default, we highly encourage you to add your custom data through the SDK.
-Multiple Sentry workflows and tools can be configured and fine-tuned based on this data - so adapting those to the way you work, will go a long way in getting even more value out of Sentry.
+Multiple Sentry workflows and tools can be configured and fine-tuned based on this data, so adapting those to the way you work is very helpful in getting even more value out of Sentry.

-The SDK allows you to set various types of data that will then be attached to every event that occurs in your application.
-Generally, those data types are :
+The SDK allows you to set various types of data that are then attached to every event that occurs in your application.
+Generally, those data types are:

 Extra data, and